How to Clean an Inflatable Kayak (May 2026) Expert Guide

 Can I use a pressure washer on my inflatable kayak?

 Never.
-The high pressure can damage seams, strip coatings, and force water into areas that won't dry properly.
+The high pressure can damage seams, strip protective coatings, and force water into areas that won't dry properly.
 Stick with garden hose pressure or less.

 What temperature should I store my inflatable kayak?